 If you are empty, then your service will not be helpful to the person receiving it.
 Make sure you take time to refuel, recharge, and recommit to taking care of yourself.
 Your overflow will be more than enough for those in need in your life.

 You cannot connect with others if you are not connected to yourself.
-Take time throughout your day and drop into your body and complete the sentence, “I feel ___________.”
+Take time throughout your day and drop into your body and complete the sentence, “I feel ___ [fill in the blank] ___.”
 You’ll soon become aware of your default emotional habits that are driving your behavior.

-When we are disconnected to our own emotional life and our needs, then we can mistakenly project our discomfort and frustrations onto others.
-Instead when we are aware of our emotional patterns, we can create clean boundaries between our loved ones and us.
+When you are disconnected to your emotional life and your needs, then you can mistakenly project your discomfort and frustrations onto others.
+Instead, when you are aware of your emotional patterns, you can create clean healthy boundaries between yourself and the ones you love.